buendiadas/solidity-cron/README.md

 ## About

-The project lets the developer divide the time in epochs on Ethereum Smart Contracts.
+*  The project lets the developer divide the time in epochs on Ethereum Smart Contracts.

-Every clock has its own contract and address, all of them follow the same interface.
+* Every clock has its own contract and address, all of them follow the same interface.

-Clocks will be automatically generated via a Crontab syntax, creating a new contract for each Crontab pattern.
+* Clocks are automatically generated via a Crontab syntax, creating a new contract for each Crontab pattern.

 ## Motivation